 Fourderm Cream belongs to the glucocorticoid class of solution, working as a steroid.
-It treats the different rheumatic issues, for example, rheumatoid joint inflammation and systemic lupus erythematosus.
+It treats the different rheumatic issues, for example, rheumatoid joint inflammation (rheumatoid arthritis) and systemic lupus erythematosus.
 Get to know how Fourderm Cream works, its side effects, precautions, and contraindications where Fourderm Cream is not suggested.

 More importantly, used to treat gingivitis in gums, skin ailments including dermatitis and psoriasis, allergic maladies, e.g. asthma and angioedema, certain blood issue, as well as some eye and skin conditions.

 Active ingredients in Fourderm Cream consists of Chlorhexidine Gluconate Topical (0.20% w/w), Miconazole Topical (2% w/w), Clobetasol Topical (0.05% w/w), and Neomycin Topical (0.5% w/w).
 It is produced and distributed by Cipla Ltd.

 Clobetasol Topical is a topical corticosteroid a mitigating medication.
 It works by diminishing the itching, redness, and swelling caused by different skin conditions.

 The fourderm cream works by restraining the development of microorganisms, initiating the phospholipase A2 inhibitory proteins, delivering the antifungal impact, and maintaining an antimicrobial action.